 - Carrying out licensable activities without holding a licence from the HTA (with lower penalties for related lesser offences such as failing to produce records or obstructing the HTA in carrying out its power or responsibilities).

 - Having human tissue, including hair, nail, and gametes (i.e. cells connected with sexual reproduction), with the intention of its DNA being analysed without the consent of the person from whom the tissue came or of those close to them if they have died.
 (Medical diagnosis and treatment, criminal investigations, etc., are excluded).

 The first four offences only apply in England, Wales and Northern Ireland.
-The offence of DNA theft applies UK-wide.
-To find out more about the offences you can download the Human Tissue Act 2004.
+The offence of DNA theft applies UK wide.

 The Human Tissue Act 2004 regulations